Myrtle Beach roads endured busiest travel season since 2018, creating greater need for repairs

 The groups acknowledged the state’s progress in road repair since state legislatures passed Act 40, a 10-year infrastructure plan initiated in 2017.

-With the state currently sitting halfway through the plan, groups are depending on the passing of {resident Biden’s infrastructure deal.
+With the state currently sitting halfway through the plan, groups are depending on the passing of president Biden’s infrastructure deal.

 “And a long-term reauthorization of the Federal Surface Transportation program.
 That would be the critical next step in addressing South Carolina’s transportation needs,” Moretti said.